![]() |

 The kind of Hot Wheels playset you should buy your kids (or yourself) for Christmas, Hanukkah, etc., are the ones that involve racing.
 Before the start of the race, you can choose a vehicle, and place bets.
 This sort of gambling doesn't have to involve money or be illegal, but it should involve lots of fun.
 And possibly some degree of cursing.
 You can set up a large bracket tournament, and let the games begin.
 I have three recommendations for track playsets that can fit various holiday budgets.

 My second recommendation is the Hot Wheels Downhill Raceway Track Set.
 It is a three-car drag race over relatively bumpy terrain.
 The finish line for this playset can determine first, second, and third place.
 Some Hot Wheels vehicles that are fast one straightaways races might be slow on this hilly racetrack, and vice-versa.
 You can add extra track at the end of this set, but the length of this race track is pretty decent, so you might not want to destroy it by removing the finish line.
 It folds up easily for storage.
-The Downhill Raceway, which includes one car, is currently available at Target for around $20, but if you want to waste extra money on an older version of it at Amazon, be my guest.
-You'll be price-gouged at five times the price at Target, so good luck!
+The Downhill Raceway, which includes one car, is currently available at Target for around $20, but if you want to waste extra money on an older version of it at

 Place your bets, and start your (pretend) engines!